Perspective | A beloved Virginia mail carrier could become one of the first covid victims to get a building named for him

 Collazos son, Michael Collazos, left several comments under that online post from Cantwell.
 He wrote that if the post office is named after his father, he plans to take the children in his family there “to show them how amazing their Abuelito was.”
 But he also acknowledged that if the plan falls through, and a building never bears his father’s name, his legacy remains the same.

 “If the name change happens we will be ecstatic,” he wrote, “but if it doesn’t it will not change the fact my father was an amazing husband, father, grandfather, uncle, and friend.
-The fact that folks are still talking and showing support like this speaks volumes … Love you forever Pa.”
+The fact that folks are still talking and showing support like this speaks volumes. . . .
+Love you forever Pa.”

 Read more from Theresa Vargas: